MatthieuGirard/2015-team-onebeat/README.md

 __II with a controler for an activity :

-the controler only observe machine state, when a stateis reached it look if it has work to do :
+the controler only observe machine state, when a state is reached it look if it has work to do :

-AUTHENTIFICATION(machine state) enter state : TryConnect
+AUTHENTIFICATION enter state : TryConnect

-=> get boolean for success auth

 => display a loading component on the managed activity

+=> get boolean

+=> wait for data ready inside the downloadedData and make stuff on machine state if success/fail